freddymia/help-desk-web/README.md

 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js][]: We use Node to run a development web server and build the project.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.

-After installing Node, you should be able to run the following command to install development tools.
+2. After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).

     npm install

-We use npm scripts and [Webpack][] as our build system.
+3. Create a database empty database in Postgres

+4. Configure datasource, open the file help-desk-web/src/main/resources/config/application-dev.yml, on line 37 configure the data source with the information from the database created in the previous step

-Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.
+5. Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

     ./mvnw